Shiing-Shen Chern

-Chern worked at the Institute for Advanced Study (1943–45), spent about a decade at the University of Chicago (1949-1960), and then moved to University of California, Berkeley, where he co-founded the Mathematical Sciences Research Institute in 1982 and was the institute's founding director.
-Renowned co-authors with Chern include Jim Simons, an American mathematician and billionaire hedge fund manager.
-Chern's work, most notably the Chern-Gauss-Bonnet Theorem, Chern–Simons theory, and Chern classes, are still highly influential in current research in mathematics, including geometry, topology, and knot theory; as well as many branches of physics, including string theory, condensed matter physics, general relativity, and quantum field theory.
+Chern worked at the Institute for Advanced Study (1943–45), spent about a decade at the University of Chicago (1949-1960), and then moved to University of California, Berkeley, where he cofounded the Mathematical Sciences Research Institute in 1982 and was the institute's founding director.
+Renowned coauthors with Chern include Jim Simons, an American mathematician and billionaire hedge fund manager.
+Chern's work, most notably the Chern–Gauss–Bonnet theorem, Chern–Simons theory, and Chern classes, are still highly influential in current research in mathematics, including geometry, topology, and knot theory, as well as many branches of physics, including string theory, condensed matter physics, general relativity, and quantum field theory.

-According to Taking the Long View: The Life of Shiing-shen Chern (2011):[His] formidable mathematical contributions were matched by an approach and vision that helped build bridges between China and the West.
+Name spelling

+Chern's surname (traditional: 陳, simplified: 陈, pinyin: Chén) is a common Chinese surname which is now usually romanized as Chen.
+The unusual spelling "Chern" is from the Gwoyeu Romatzyh (GR) romanization system.
+In English, Chern pronounced his own name with the "r" (/tʃɜrn/).

 Biography

 Early years in China

 Chern was born in Xiushui, Jiaxing, China in 1911.
 He graduated from Xiushui Middle School (秀水中學) and subsequently moved to Tianjin in 1922 to accompany his father.
 In 1926, after spending four years in Tianjin, Chern graduated from Fulun High School.

 At age 15, Chern entered the Faculty of Sciences of the Nankai University in Tianjin and was interested in physics, but not so much the laboratory, so he studied mathematics instead.
 Chern graduated with a Bachelor of Science degree in 1930.
 At Nankai, Chern's mentor was mathematician Jiang Lifu, and Chern was also heavily influenced by Chinese physicist Rao Yutai, considered to be one of the founding fathers of modern Chinese informatics.

 Chern went to Beijing to work at the Tsinghua University Department of Mathematics as a teaching assistant.
 At the same time he also registered at Tsinghua Graduate School as a student.
 He studied projective differential geometry under Sun Guangyuan, a University of Chicago-trained geometer and logician who was also from Zhejiang.
 Sun is another mentor of Chern who is considered a founder of modern Chinese mathematics.
 In 1932, Chern published his first research article in the Tsinghua University Journal.
 In the summer of 1934, Chern graduated from Tsinghua with a master's degree, the first ever master's degree in mathematics issued in China.

 Yang Chen-Ning's father, Yang Ko-Chuen, another Chicago-trained professor at Tsinghua, but specializing in algebra, also taught Chern.
 At the same time, Chern was Chen-Ning Yang's teacher of undergraduate maths at Tsinghua.
 At Tsinghua, Hua Luogeng, also a mathematician, was Chern's colleague and roommate.

 In 1932, Wilhelm Blaschke from the University of Hamburg visited Tsinghua and was impressed by Chern and his research.